Islamic Revolutionary Guard Corps: History and structure

-The IRGC was formed on 5 May 1979 following the Islamic Revolution of 1979 in an effort to consolidate several paramilitary forces into a single force loyal to the new government and to function as a counter to the influence and power of the regular military, initially seen as a potential source of opposition because of its traditional loyalty to the Shah.
+The IRGC was formed on 5 May 1979 following the Iranian Revolution of 1979 in an effort to consolidate several paramilitary forces into a single force loyal to the new government and to function as a counter to the influence and power of the regular military, initially seen as a potential source of opposition because of its traditional loyalty to the Shah.
 From the beginning of the new Islamic government, the Pasdaran (Pasdaran-e Enghelab-e Islami) functioned as a corps of the faithful.
 The Constitution of the Islamic Republic entrusted the defense of Iran's territorial integrity and political independence to the regular military (artesh), while it gave the Pasdaran the responsibility of preserving the Revolution itself.

 Days after Ayatollah Ruhollah Khomeini's return to Tehran on 1 February 1979, Mehdi Bazargan's interim administration established the Pasdaran under a decree issued by Khomeini on 5 May.
 The Pasdaran was intended to protect the Revolution and to assist the ruling clerics in the day-to-day enforcement of the new government's Islamic codes and morality.
 There were other, perhaps more important, reasons for establishing the Pasdaran.
 The Revolution needed to rely on a force of its own rather than borrowing the previous regime's tainted units.
 As one of the first revolutionary institutions, the Pasdaran helped legitimize the Revolution and gave the new government an armed basis of support.
 Moreover, the establishment of the Pasdaran served notice to both the population and the regular armed forces that the Khomeini government was quickly developing its own enforcement body.

 Thus, the Pasdaran, along with its political counterpart, Crusade for Reconstruction, brought a new order to Iran.
 In time, the Pasdaran would rival the police and the judiciary in terms of its functions.

 Although the IRGC operated independently of the regular armed forces, it was often considered to be a military force in its own right due to its important role in Iranian defense.
 The IRGC consists of ground, naval, and aviation troops, which parallel the structure of the regular military.
-The Pasdaran was "given control of Iran’s ballistic missile program in both missile employment and development.
+The Pasdaran was "given control of Iran's ballistic missile program in both missile employment and development.